dataPARC/store/sdk/README.md

 ## Documentation

-See the [docs](https://dataparc.github.io/store/sdk/docs/v2.14.0/) for full API reference.
+See the [docs](https://dataparc.github.io/store/sdk/docs/v2.15.2/) for full API reference of the latest version.

 ## Prerequisites